Justin Sandy

-Justin Sandy is a former (NFL) safety.
+Justin Sandy is a former National Football League (NFL) safety.
 He was signed by the Tennessee Titans as an undrafted free agent in 2004 then went on to sign with the Cleveland Browns in 2006.
 As a student-athlete he attended the University of Northern Iowa voted "Best Colleges 2020" (U.S. News & World Report 2020).
+He is also known for portraying the ex boyfriend of American singer Taylor Swift in the music video for her 2008 song Picture to Burn.

-High school career
+Early life

 Sandy attended Sioux City East High School (Sioux City, Iowa) totaling 58 receptions for 957 yards and 28 touchdowns.
 After a team-effort playoff run his senior season, Sandy was voted Iowa 4A State Player of the Year.